 Inherited IRA owners can invest in commercial property, residential property, raw land, agriculture, and even mineral rights.
 An Inherited IRA can also participate in real estate through fix-and-flip projects and wholesaling.

 To kick off the process of IRA real estate investing, the beneficiary will need to hold their Inherited IRA with a self-directed IRA custodian who allows retirement investing in assets outside of Wall Street.
-Once the self-directed Inherited IRA has been opened, if the account has the funds, it can buy rental property outright and become the title holder.
+Once opened and funded, the self-directed Inherited IRA can buy rental property outright and become the title holder.

-If the IRA does not have the funds to finance the full purchase price of a rental property, the account can partner with another person, company/entity, or another IRA account.
+If the IRA cannot finance the full purchase price of a rental property, the account can partner with other investors.
 There are many purchase structures available to suit the beneficiary’s goals for their real estate Inherited IRA.

-If the beneficiary would prefer not to partner with another investor, he or she can take out a non-recourse loan from a lender to help cover the purchase price of a rental property.
-However, neither you nor a disqualified person can guarantee a loan for an IRA property, as this constitutes “self-dealing” and is prohibited by the IRS.
+If the beneficiary would prefer not to partner with another investor, he or she can take out a non-recourse loan.
+However, neither you nor a disqualified person can guarantee a loan for an IRA property, as this constitutes prohibited “self-dealing.”.
 Debt-leveraged profits may be subject to UBIT, but there can certainly still be benefits to using a loan to buy a potentially more lucrative property than the IRA could have purchased otherwise.

 In terms of distribution strategies for real estate, the Inherited IRAs have several different options.
-To learn about these strategies and the unique distribution rules that apply to Inherited IRAs, submit a secure message through your client portal at portal.ndtco.com or give us a call at 877-742-1270.
+To learn about these strategies and the unique distribution rules that apply to Inherited IRAs, submit a secure message through the Client Portal or give us a call at 877-742-1270.